 Definition: Percentage of the female civilian workforce that is unemployed

-Data Source and Years: U.S. Department of Labor, Bureau of Labor Statistics, 2020
+Data Source and Years(s): U.S. Department of Labor, Bureau of Labor Statistics, 2022

-High unemployment rates increase the economic burden on states due to decreased revenue from income taxes and increased demand for unemployment insurance and social welfare programs.
+High unemployment rates can put a strain on state economies due to decreased revenue from income taxes and increased demand for unemployment insurance and social welfare programs.

 Different strategies exist to reduce the unemployment rate, especially for women.
-Women are disproportionately burdened with caretaking for children and other family members, and the lack of affordable child care or supportive policies can make it difficult to maintain full-time or stable work to support those families.
+Women are disproportionately burdened with caretaking responsibilities for children and other family members, and the lack of affordable child care or supportive policies, such as paid family and medical leave, can make it difficult to maintain full-time or stable work.
 Decreasing the unemployment rate and increasing the number of working women requires serious investments in supportive care infrastructure, labor protections and equitable wages and benefits.

-Healthy People 2030 tracks different measures of economic stability, including increasing employment among the working-age population ages 16-64.
+Healthy People 2030 tracks different measures of economic stability, and has an objective to increase employment among the working-age population ages 16-64.

 Boesch, Diana, and Shilpa Phadke.
 “When Women Lose All the Jobs: Essential Actions for a Gender-Equitable Recovery.”
 Center for American Progress, February 1, 2021. https://www.americanprogress.org/article/women-lose-jobs-essential-actions-gender-equitable-recovery/.